MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

   </TabItem>
 </Tabs>

-This command will prompt you for a project name, you can use something simple like: `mmsdk-wagmi-tutorial`.
+This command prompts you for a project name.
+For example, use `mmsdk-wagmi-tutorial`.
 Once the CLI is complete, change directories into that project and install the node module dependencies:

 <Tabs>